anuoluwatuyi/Obsidian-Cheat-Sheet/README.md

 # 🔮 Obsidian cheat sheet and shortcut keys
-*This repository contains all the basic cheatsheets you need to get started to make notes in [obsidian](https://obsidian.md/).
+*This repository contains some basic markdown syntax and keyboard shortcuts you need to get started to make notes in [obsidian](https://obsidian.md/).
 If something's missing, add yours by raising an issue here :)*

-> I am using the [Things theme](https://github.com/colineckert/obsidian-things) for this tutorial.
 ### Quick Tips
-- To Search for a specific note: Use Ctrl + P (Cmd + P on Mac).
+- To Search for a specific command: Use Ctrl + P (Cmd + P on Mac).
 - For Internal Links: Use `[[note name]]` to create internal links to other notes.
 - For External Links: Use `[Text](URL)` to create external links.
 - For Bullet Points: Use `-`, `*`, or `1`.